cotarr/irc-hybrid-client-dev-tools/debug/remote/README.md

-# Thunder Client Tests for irc-hybrid-client - Remote Login
+# (Optional) API Tests for irc-hybrid-client - Remote Login

-The purpose of the Remote Auth collection in this folder is to exercise the optional remote login workflow using the [collab-auth](https://github.com/cotarr/collab-auth) authorization server as an OAuth 2.0 remote login server for irc-hybrid-client program.
+The purpose of the debug/remote/remote-auth.js test script in this folder is to exercise the optional remote login workflow using the [collab-auth](https://github.com/cotarr/collab-auth) authorization server as an OAuth 2.0 remote login server for irc-hybrid-client program.

-This test collection can then be used to debug the authorization workflow.
 It is not intended comprehensive test for security vulnerabilities.
 These instructions use temporary passwords that are not intended for use in a server that is visible on the internet.